Solar Cycle Observations: Polar Fields

 The Sun's polar magnetic fields can be measured by averaging the magnetic field strength over the polar cap to get the flux density over each polar region or by calculating the axial dipole moment of the magnetic field configuration.
 The latter provides a single value for the state of the Sun's global magnetic field as a whole, while the former provides additional information about the differences between the North and South hemispheric polar magnetic field.

 The Wilcox Solar Observatory (WSO) has been measuring the Sun's line-of-sight magnetic field daily since 1976 and has provided measurements of both the polar field strength and the axial dipole since that time\footnote{ \href{http://wso.stanford.edu/Polar.html}{} courtesy of J.T.
-Hoeksema.} \citep{svalgaard:1978,Hoeksema:1995}, as shown in Figure~\ref{fig:pfields}.
-The axial dipole component of the Sun's magnetic field as measured by WSO is shown in Figure~\ref{fig:pfields} (top panel).
+Hoeksema.} \citep{svalgaard:1978,Hoeksema:1995}, and the axial dipole component is shown as a black line in Figure~\ref{fig:pfields} (top panel).
 The axial dipole moment is an integrated quantity that measures the axisymmetric component of the large-scale photospheric magnetic field.
 The polar field strength, bottom panel in Figure~\ref{fig:pfields}, is defined as the flux density of the magnetic field above a specific latitude.
-For WSO this is limited by the spatial resolution and taken to be the line of sight field strength measured in the highest most pixel, which is taken to be between 55$^\circ$ and the poles (but the actual latitude range varies with the Earth's orbit).
+For WSO this is limited by the spatial resolution and taken to be the line of sight field strength measured in the highest-latitude pixel, which is taken to be between 55$^\circ$ and the poles (but the actual latitude range varies with the Earth's orbit).
 Space based missions have a better resolution and in the case of HMI\footnote{ \href{http://jsoc.stanford.edu/data/hmi/polarfield/}{} courtesy of Xudong Sun.} calculate the polar fields as the inferred radial component of the magnetic field measured at 60$^\circ$ and above \citep{sun:2015}.
-While the improved resolution does mitigate the projection effects, a residual annual oscillation (gray lines in the bottom panel in Figure~\ref{fig:pfields}) is evidence that there is still uncertainty in these measurements.
+While the improved resolution does mitigate the projection effects, a residual annual oscillation (gray lines in the bottom panel in Figure~\ref{fig:pfields}) is evidence that there is still uncertainty in these measurements due to the poor viewing angle.
 While the flux density over each polar region offers insight into hemispheric asymmetries, the innate ambiguity associated with this measurement may make the axial component of the Sun's magnetic dipole a better metric for solar cycle prediction \citep{upton:2014a}.